Beginners Sim Racing Kit List

 Sound And Vision

 Consoles only support one screen.
 Yes, the PS4 has a virtual reality headset.
-This does work with the racing games but it just provides a virtual flat screen.
-It does not, however, provide a proper virtual reality experience that you can get with the PC.
+To my knowledge, this VR headset does not work with the console racing games though.
+Therefore it does not provide a proper virtual reality experience that you can get with the PC.

 The limitations of this are that you do loose that peripheral vision when someone is racing right next to you.
 You can configure your controller buttons to look left or right slightly, that will help.

 My personal opinion on VR is that, even on a PC, it is not quite there yet.
 Yes, it works but there are lots of issues with people getting motion sickness, struggling to get a clear image and with their face heating up.
 If you have a look around online you will see all kinds of hacks that people have done to include little fans to their VR headsets.